 Minimum room sizes:

-The government is keen to crack down on tiny bedrooms in rental properties.
+The government is keen to crack down on tiny bedrooms in HMOs.
 A minimum room size for single occupancy and double occupancy has therefore been agreed, and any rooms which do not comply must change their usage.
 The national guidance is 4.64m2 for a bedroom occupied by a child under 10 years old, 6.51m2 for a bedroom occupied by a person over 10 years old and 10.22m2 for a bedroom occupied by two people over 10 years old, however some London councils have their their own larger minimum room sizes.
-Typically, if a room is found to be too small the local authority ask landlords not to renew their tenancy for that particular room.
+Typically, if a room is found to be too small the local authority may still grant the Mandatory HMO licence but will stipulate that the landlord must not renew the tenancy for that particular room, unless it is made larger.